KaskelenValley/Memento/Reports/PreFinalReport.md

 ## Adil Akhmetov

 Due to some reasons, our deployed services go to sleep to save our dynos (specific heroku currency).
 That's why I did some research about heroku dynos.
+It appeared that hobby tier dynos have to sleep at least 6 hours per day (just like humans), I think they're just limiting us from abusing their service as VPN providers.
 Unfortunately, only hobby tier dynos are available for us.
-Then I tried another approach —heroku scheduler and it seems to work okay.
-Started working on a service that uploads audio to the store.
+Then I tried another approach —heroku scheduler and it seems to work okay, but again there are some drawbacks like sleeping and manual scheduling.
+Eventually I found a solution called [Kaffeine](https://github.com/RomainButteaud/Kaffeine).
+It just sends `GET` request each 30 minutes waking up our services.
+Started working on a service that uploads audio to the store, but most likely Timur will work on that.
+One good news is that I have 1000 hours on hobby tier limit so we will be able to host our services for now.

 ## Timur Demenov